fiszermane/aws-lambda-s3/README.md

 9. The Destination S3 is only referenced in the code and will not show up.
 10. You can enable the function and try it.
 I cannot remember having a valid test case for these.

-# TODO
+# TODOs
-Tutorial to come later.
+- Tutorial to come later.
+- Detect if the file is PDF.
+- Define business rules for the specific PDFs uploaded